 Twenty-six authors.
 Twenty-six letters.
-An ABC.
 A reconstruction of language and meaning.

-At the instigation of Quebec author Olivier Choinière, 26 playwrights, poets and writers from across the country explore 26 words connected to current events in 2017, and overused or losing their meaning.
-These words are rehabilitated through letters written to real people, either people the writers know personally or public figures.
-The writers read their letters aloud from the stage.
-Each in his or her own way probes our relationship to a world where vocabulary is steadily dwindling and words are increasingly mediatized, distorted or stripped of their meaning.
+At the instigation of Quebec author Olivier Choinière, 26 playwrights, poets, writers, journalists, comedians, politicians from across the country explore 26 words connected to current events in 2017, words that are overused or losing their meaning.
+These words are rehabilitated through letters written to real people - either people the writers know personally or public figures.
+The writers read their letters aloud from the stage, and each in his or her own way probes our relationship with a world where vocabulary is steadily dwindling and words are increasingly mediatized, distorted, or stripped of their meaning.

 Paul Wells, Jérôme Minière, Monia Mazigh, Marilou Craft, Brendan Healy, Marie-Hélène Poitras, Sook-Yin Lee, Alain Farah, Tanya Davis, Catherine Éthier, Lindsay « Eekwol » Knight, Pierre Lefebvre, Gabriel Robichaud, Mary Simon, Christian Lapointe, Daniel MacIvor, Steven McCarthy, Marie-Andrée Gill, Marcus Youssef, Fred Dubé, Michelle Latimer, Olivier Choinière, Brandon Wint, Françoise David, George Elliott Clarke and Marjolaine Beauchamp.